Research-Commons/ml_frameworks_examples/examples/Tabular-Regression–MLP/pytorch/base/README.md

 - **Why not MAE (Mean Absolute Error)?**
   MAE treats all errors equally.
 RMSE is preferred when **larger errors** are more critical — which is the case when mispredicting high-priced houses could have a bigger impact.

+## Why is **PyTorch** a good fit for this use case?

+You're building a simple MLP model on **tabular data** (structured rows and columns) to predict a **continuous value** (house price).
+PyTorch is especially beneficial here because:

+- **Seamless integration with NumPy and pandas** — Makes it easy to load, preprocess, and batch structured datasets.
+- **Simple MLP construction using `nn.Module`** — Building custom feedforward networks is clean and intuitive.
+- **Fast prototyping with dynamic computation graph** — You can change your architecture or loss on the fly without rewriting boilerplate.
+- **Powerful GPU support** — Easy to switch between CPU and GPU during training with `.to(device)`.
+- **Readable training loops** — You have full control over each training step, useful for debugging or experimenting with custom logic.

+In short, PyTorch gives you just the right balance of **low-level flexibility** and **high-level convenience** for experimenting with neural networks on tabular regression tasks.

 ## Output
 Epoch 0:   Val RMSE = 190,975.06